jerryhopper/sw-osbase/README.md

 The insert the sd-card in your sbc, which will start the installation.

-Once installed ( this could take a while ) ,  goto http://osbox.local
+Once installed ( this could take a while ) ,  the install script should have installed https://github.com/jerryhopper/sw-osbox-bin ( see for more info )

 ### Example
 Example bashscript code on how to use this